Leonid Vavakin: Biography

 From 1981 to 1987 he worked as Deputy Chairman of the State Committee for Civil Construction and Architecture (Gosgrazhdanstroy) of the USSR.

-In 1987-1996 he served as head of the Main Architectural and Planning Department of Moscow, Committee for Architecture and Urban Planning of Moscow (chief architect of the city of Moscow) and was involved in the creation of a new master plan for the city.
+From 1987 to 1996 he served as head of the Main Architectural and Planning Department of Moscow, Committee for Architecture and Urban Planning of Moscow (chief architect of the city of Moscow) and was involved in the creation of a new master plan for the city.

-In 1989–1991, he was elected People's Deputy of the USSR from the Union of Architects of the USSR and a member of the Committee of the Supreme Soviet of the USSR on Architecture and Construction.
+From 1989 to 1991, he served as the elected People's Deputy of the USSR from the Union of Architects of the USSR and a member of the Committee of the Supreme Soviet of the USSR on Architecture and Construction.

 From 1996 to 2003, he was vice-president of the Russian Academy of Architecture and Construction Sciences.

-In March 2014, he supported the annexation of Crimea and signed a letter to Russian President Vladimir Putin in support of the annexation.
+In March 2014, he supported the annexation of Crimea and signed a letter to Russian president Vladimir Putin in support of the annexation.

 He died at the age of 88 on August 23, 2019.
 He was buried in Moscow at the Troyekurovskoye Cemetery.